Playtronica/biotron-firmware/CC.md

 50 is half the time the note is played

 ### Input
-- Num: CC 21
+Num: CC 21

-- Type: Percent
+The value is responsible for percent of note duration (from 0 to 100%)